 The magnificent Arc de Triomphe is one of the most iconic landmarks in Paris.
-This guide gives you a short history of the monument, an overview of everything you can see, and must know tips for visiting.

 Napoleon commissioned the monument in 1806 to commemorate his military victory in the Battle of Austerlitz.
 He went big.
 At 165 feet tall, the Arc de Triomphe is the second largest triumphal arch ever built and features exquisite statuary and relief carvings.